eneatechglobal-creator/Practical-Arduino-Projects-Vol1/README.md

-# Practical-Arduino-Projects-Vol1
-Official source code for 'Practical Arduino Projects' (Volume 1) by Avishkar &amp; Evaan Gandhi.
-11 Core Projects | 30 Iterative Versions

-Welcome!
-This repository contains the source code for the 392-page guide authored by **Avishkar Gandhi** and **Evaan Gandhi**.

-## 📁 Repository Structure
+🛠️ Practical Arduino Projects (Volume 1)
+Official Resource Hub by Avishkar Gandhi & Evaan Gandhi

+Welcome to the official source code repository for our 392-page guide.
+This repository is designed to help you move beyond the basics and master the art of iterative systems engineering.

+📂 How this Repository is Organized
-Each folder corresponds to a project in the book.
-Inside, you will find:
+Each folder matches the Core Projects found in the book:
-- **Version 1:** Basic Logic
-- **Version 2/3:** Advanced iterations and features.

-## 🚀 Getting Started
+CP01 - CP11: Core project folders.

+Versions A, B, C, D: Inside each project folder, you will find the iterative versions (e.g., CP1VA_F).

+.ino Files: Every version is contained within its own required sketch folder to ensure it opens perfectly in the Arduino IDE.

+🚀 How to Use These Files
+Download Everything: Click the green "<> Code" button at the top of this page and select "Download ZIP".

+Extract: Unzip the folder on your computer.

-1. Open the project folder you are working on.
+Open: Navigate to the project and version you are studying in the book.

-2. Download the `.ino` file.
-3. Open in the Arduino IDE and upload to your board.
+Upload: Double-click the .ino file to open it in the Arduino IDE and upload it to your board.

-## 📧 Support
+🤝 Support & Community
-For questions or to share your completed projects, contact us at: **eneatechglobal@gmail.com**
+If you have technical questions or want to show us your successful builds:

----
+Email: eneatechglobal@gmail.com

+Feedback: We would love to hear about your progress!